 Filters allow users to customize the display of information in an associated data-table.
 By entering desired parameters (for example, a date range) in the available filter input sections table returns a modified view, making visible only the records meeting the user-determined criteria.

-NOTE: Not all columns may be filtered (i.e. “Actions” or checkbox select) and therefore will not be presented in the list of filters even though their columns are visible in the data-table.
+Not all columns may be filtered (such as Actions or checkbox select) and therefore will not be presented in the list of filters even though their columns are visible in the data-table.

 Users may remove a filter setting by clicking/tapping the remove control next to the filter ‘tag’.
 Doing so removes the particular filter from the query, the table refreshes and the data excluded by that filter then appears in the table.
 The user can quickly remove all applied filters by clicking/tapping the “clear all” link that follows the list of ‘filter tags’.